Maynard Artificial Grass Installation Services

 Contact Maynard's Department of Public Works for Existing Turf Disposal & Installation Debris Management

 Proper disposal of natural turf and installation debris is essential for environmental compliance in Maynard.
-Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with no plastic allowed per Massachusetts Department of Environmental Protection guidelines.
-For bulk soil or sod, residents must use the Transfer Station, requiring a valid permit or sticker and payment of applicable fees.
-Artificial turf at end-of-life must be recycled or disposed of at approved facilities, following MA waste regulations.
-Infill materials (crumb rubber, sand, organic infill) require special handling and coordination with the Board of Health for safety assessment.
-Disposal in streets, storm drains, or regular trash is strictly prohibited and constitutes an MS4 violation.
+Seasonal yard waste collection runs from April–November; only biodegradable paper bags are accepted, with plastic bags strictly prohibited per Massachusetts DEP guidelines.
+Residents must use the Transfer Station for bulk soil or sod disposal, requiring a valid permit or sticker and payment of applicable fees.
+Artificial turf at end-of-life should be recycled or disposed of at approved facilities, following MA waste regulations.
+Infill materials (crumb rubber, sand, organic infill) require special handling.
+Coordinate with the Board of Health for material safety assessments.
+Never dispose of debris in streets, storm drains, or regular trash, as this violates MS4 stormwater regulations.

 Maynard Department of Public Works